aoluwolerotimi/Chocolate-Bar-QDA/README.md

-# Chocolate-Bar-QDA
+# Predicting a chocolate bar's cocoa beans
- Exploratory project getting familiar with quadratic discriminant analysis as a classification algorithm
+This was an exploratory project to get acquainted with quadratic and linear discriminant analysis as classification algorithms.
+Using this [chocolate ratings dataset](https://www.kaggle.com/datasets/rtatman/chocolate-bar-ratings), I attempted to answer the question:  Given a chocolate's cocoa percentage and expert taste rating, can we tell what type of cocoa bean was used?